Skip to content

 • Filename: {hash}_{dim}.html

 Use explicit, stable IDs for each dimension.
 Changing an ID invalidates all existing cache entries for that dimension, forcing re-renders.
+ID 0 is reserved for the built-in bypass dimension.

 User-Agent aliases